forever208/FMAE-IAT/README.md

 ### FMAE pretraining
 To use code, checkout to branch `mae_pretraining`

-The following table provides the pre-trained checkpoints used in the paper
+The following table provides the Face9M pre-trained checkpoints:

 | FMAE            | ViT-large                                                                                      | ViT-base                                                                                       | ViT-small                                                                                      |
 |-----------------|------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|